MARLTHESIS – Master Thesis

 Language of examination

-The Master's thesis should be written in English.
+The Master`s thesis shall be written in English.

 Grading scale